 Fine Thread Drywall Screws

-Fine thread drywall screws are screws with a bugle head, twinfast thread, extra sharp or self-drilling point, and black phosphate finish.
+Screws with a bugle head, twinfast thread, extra sharp or self-drilling point, and black phosphate finish.
 The sharp point style is used for attaching drywall to metal studs from 25 gage through 20 gage thick, whereas the drill point will drive easily though drywall, drill a hole in a steel stud up to 14 gage thick, and form its own mating thread.
 The drill point drywall screw can also be used for attaching plywood or insulation board to 14 gage metal.

 High-Low Drywall Screws

-High-low pattern thread drywall screws are bugle head self-tapping screws with a double-lead, consisting of a high and low thread, and an extra sharp point.
+Bugle head self-tapping screws with a double-lead, consisting of a high and low thread, and an extra sharp point.
 They frequently are supplied with a phosphate finish.
 The high-low drywall screw requires less torque to drive compared to a standard twinfast drywall screw, and commonly used for attaching drywall to light metal or wood applications.
 The high-low thread design is more resistant to vibration and therefore reduces the chance of heads popping,

 Trim Head Drywall Screws

-Trim head drywall screws are offered with a phillips drive or square drive, though the square drive style is preferred when greater torque is needed during installation.
+Trim head drywall screws are offered with a Phillips drive or square drive.
+The square drive style is preferred when greater torque is needed during installation.
 It is important to note that there is no single standard for trim head drywall screw dimensions.
 Dimensions may vary between brands.